Strand PHIL.I Definitions of Philanthropy

 The learner will:

-- analyze why the work of Laura Smith Haviland was philanthropic and supported the Core Democratic Values.
+- connect the work of Laura Smith Haviland to philanthropy and the Core Democratic Values.

 - Fugate, Sandy.
 For the Benefit of All: A History of Philanthropy in Michigan.
 Battle Creek: W. K. Kellogg Foundation, 1997.
 ISBN 1-891445-00-6